Self-Employed Mortgage First Time Buyer

 It also varies depending how you are self-employed, whether you’re a limited company or whether you are a sole trader.
 We’ll talk about this further on in the podcast, but there are different ways to make affordability stretch, depending on how you are set up.

-How many years do you have to be self-employed to get a mortgage as a First Time Buyer?
+How many years do you have to be self-employed to get a mortgage as a first time-buyer?

 Ideally, a minimum of two years.
 However, if you’ve got one year’s accounts and they are particularly good, we can go ahead with some lenders.
 It won’t necessarily be a high street lender, but it’s something we can look into.

-How much can I borrow for a mortgage if I’m a self-employed First Time Buyer?
+How much can I borrow for a mortgage if I’m a self-employed first-time buyer?

 Things are changing, but it did tend to be a bit more difficult for the self-employed.
-If you’re employed, some lenders do a First Time Buyer incentive.
+If you’re employed, some lenders do a first-time buyer incentive.
 That hasn’t moved over to the self-employed yet, but I’m hoping that will change.

 At the moment, you’re normally looking at being able to borrow 4.5 times your income.
 We take that income as your net profits from your SA302s – which are also called tax computations or tax calculations.